ellysh/video-game-bots/OtherApproaches/output-device-emulation.md

 3. IDE should have libraries for emulation input devices.
 4. Active project community and good documentation.

 Arduino board has all of these features.
 This hardware is a good choice if you do not have experience with embedded development.
-Next question is which version of Arduino board you should choose.
+Next question is which version of Arduino board you should buy.
 Arduino IDE provides [libraries](https://www.arduino.cc/en/Reference/MouseKeyboard) to emulate keyboard and mouse devices.
 According to the documentation some of boards do not support these libraries.
 Appropriate versions of boards for you are Leonardo, Micro and Due.
 You should connect the board to your computer via USB cable.
 Now the hardware is ready to work.

 Second topic after preparing the hardware is to choose a software for development.
 Arduino IDE with C++ compiler and libraries is available for download on the [official website](http://www.arduino.org/downloads).